Football in Cyprus

 Football is Cyprus's most popular sport.

 Short of some sporadic surprise wins versus higher-ranked countries, mostly on home soil, the national team has not enjoyed any success of note.
-On the other hand, Cypriot clubs have reached the Champions League Group Stage three times in recent years; that has made Cyprus the smallest sovereign state (in both terms of area and population) to have been represented in the main phase of Europe's most prestigious club tournament, since the introduction of the group stage in 1992.
-APOEL FC made history by being the first Cypriot team to reach the quarter finals of UEFA Champions League in 2012, and by reaching the last 16 of the UEFA Europa League in 2017.
+On the other hand, Cypriot clubs have reached the Champions League group stage three times in recent years; that has made Cyprus the smallest sovereign state (in terms of both of area and population) to have been represented in the main phase of Europe's most prestigious club tournament, since the introduction of the group stage in 1992.

-The recent successes of APOEL FC team, both in the domestic championship and in Europe, have made it the most successful club in Cyprus.However, AC Omonia is still the most popular club in Cyprus.

-Moreover, the national association has organised various FIFA and UEFA events (tournaments, courses, meetings).
+APOEL FC has made history by being the first and only Cypriot team to reach the quarter-finals of the UEFA Champions League (in 2012), and the round of 16 of the Europa League (in 2017).
+They have also won the domestic league and cup more times than any other Cypriot club (28 and 21 times respectively).
+APOEL's performances, in both domestic and European competitions, have made it the most successful club in Cyprus.